 What to Look for in a Sofa for a Small Space

 While the width of a standard sofa ranges from 84 to 88 inches, a standard loveseat measures about 52 inches wide.
 In between these poles are small sofas, ranging from 68 to 80 inches wide.
-Either of these options can work well in a small space, according to Jones.
+Either of these options can work well in a small space, according to interior designer Tori Jones of Tori Jones Studio.
 "If the room is tiny and the sofa takes up most of the real estate, go for comfort," she says.
 "Don't do anything spindly or leggy.
 A classic Bridgewater sofa—inviting, fully upholstered—is what I'd suggest."

 Alternatively, she recommends choosing a shallow sectional or banquette wrapping a corner (or corners) of a room to maximize seating.
 "With this, you can add an occasional table and a single accent chair and call it a day," she notes.